jpacheco008/julios-kitchen/README.md

 URL TBD

 ## Project Description
-This Application will display the user with a menu of the avialable items and a place order prompt.
-It will then take their order and save it in a database for record keeping.
+This application is for the user to keep track of all the orders being placed.
+Costumers will place their orders from a menu rendered from a database and after making their selections the order will be added to a second database.
+The second recive the name of the item and a unique number provided by a counter at submission.
 ## Wireframes
 ![Home](https://github.com/jpacheco008/julios-kitchen/blob/master/HomeWireFrame.png)
 ![Order](https://github.com/jpacheco008/julios-kitchen/blob/master/PlaceOrderWireFrame.png)